ambiere/clsx/readme.md

 ## Configuration

-To enhance styling workflow, improving reusability and simplifying maintenance tasks.<br>next-clsx provide several configuration options to customize the behavior of next-clsx according to your project's requirements.
+To enhance styling workflow, improving reusability and simplifying maintenance tasks.brnext-clsx provide several configuration options to customize the behavior of next-clsx according to your project's requirements.

-> Configuration file name convention: `clsx.config.mjs`
+ Configuration file name convention: `clsx.config.mjs`

 The configuration file should be at the root of the project and below are the available configuration options: